HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_01/Exercise_04_01.md

 ```
 5 + 10 * 20 / 2
 ```
-This shall be interpreted as
+This shall be interpreted as the following expression.
 ```
 5 + ((10 * 20) / 2)
 ```